adobe/helix-log/README.md

 <dl>
 <dt><a href="#eraseBunyanDefaultFields">eraseBunyanDefaultFields(fields)</a> ⇒ <code>Object</code></dt>
 <dd><p>Remove the default fields emitted by buyan.</p>
-<p>These fields are added by bunyan by default but are often not of
+<p>These fields are added by Bunyan by default but are often not of
 much interest (like name, bunyanLevel, or <code>v</code>) or can be easily added again later for data based loggers where this information might be valuable (e.g. hostname, pid).</p>